Small Living Room Ideas

 Just because your living room is small doesn’t mean you have to sacrifice on style and storage.

-For many home buyers, the living room is the most important room to consider when buying a house.
-This is where family and friends spend a lot of time together, relaxing, visiting and entertaining.
+For many home buyers, the living room is the most important room to consider when looking for a house.
+This is where all the actions happens; relaxing, visiting and entertaining.

 Some interior decorators say that the eye travels more quickly through a small space, so it is important to keep it moving as long as possible.